SUSE/suse-at-home/install/metalLB/README.md

 ### Prerequisites:

 - Kubernetes Cluster
-- K3s - traefik Disabled (see below for instructions
+- K3s - traefik Disabled (see below for instructions)

-### Stop in ny running K3s started with --disable=traefik or delete the helm deployment
+### K3s Installs Traefik 1.8) by default.
+You can stop Traefik from installing with '--disable=traefik' during your k3s install or delete the helm deployment

   For Example